 Joanie Morency relocated from the east coast to Silver City in 2017 and joined the GMS community shortly thereafter.
 She graduated from the State University of New York at Geneseo in 2013 with a degree in communication and English literature, and she is AMI accredited from the Montessori Training Center Northeast to teach Montessori education at the primary level for 3-6 .
 Joanie hopes to combine her love of language and lifelong learning with her passion for working with children.
 She spends her free time reading, writing, hiking, and spending time with friends and family.

-Paige is originally from St. Louis where she graduated from Washington University with a degree in English.
-She received her AMI Montessori diploma from the Southwest Institute of Montessori Studies, in Mesa, Arizona.
+Paige is originally from the St. Louis area where she graduated from Washington University with a degree in English.
+She received her AMI Primary Montessori diploma from the Southwest Institute of Montessori Studies, in Mesa, Arizona.
 Paige joined the faculty of GMS in 2019.
 She is the mother of a (now adult) Montessori child.
 She loves Silver City, her role as a teacher at GMS, and the Gila National Forest.
-She is inspired by the beauty of the mountains and loves to spend her free time hiking, reading, writing, observing nature and sharing her observations with the Sunflower children.
+She is inspired by the beauty of the mountains and enjoys spending her free time hiking, reading, writing, observing nature and sharing her observations with the Sunflower children.

 Xochitl Hernandez Moctezuma was born in Mexico City, the third of six children.
 Both her parents were teachers of humble origin who moved to the country's capital to earn a degree and support their families.
 In Mexico, Xochitl pursued a teaching career and taught Math in middle school for nine years before moving to the US in 1998.
 Mother of three children, her family lived in Michigan, Texas, and New York before moving to New Mexico.
 Xochitl provides Spanish bilingual immersion in the Toddler classroom, and received her AMI diploma at the Montessori Institute of San Diego for children ages 0-3 in the summer of 2018.